 For their teaching, faculty may request course reserves, schedule library instruction, and use or develop course-specific research guides.
-The library also has a wealth of equipment available for check out-everything from camcorders to phone chargers-and a surprising variety of subscription-based services (Xfinity online, Rosetta Stone, etc.).
+The library also has a wealth of equipment available for check out-everything from camcorders to phone chargers-and a surprising variety of subscription-based services.
 Their website is worth carefully reviewing.